Project X Zone: Development

 Namco Bandai came up with the idea of a "dream crossover" and brought on Capcom and Sega.
 The game was first revealed in a teaser by Bandai Namco on the official website until it was revealed in the April 2012 issue of Famitsu.

 The initial creation of the characters were done in 3D character models before they were converted to be SD pixel art.
 Notable attacks used by the characters had to be done in 2D space in order to preserve its source material origin.

 The game features two theme songs, with the opening song titled "Wing Wanderer" and the ending titled "GALAXY", which were both performed by Yoko Takahashi.
 The opening movie was created by the new animation studio Trigger, which was founded by former Gainax employees Hiroyuki Imaishi and others.
+The opening was directed by animator Akira Amemiya.
 On September 22, 2012, Katsuhiro Harada, producer of the Tekken series, had revealed on Twitter: "I proposed localization of Project X Zone."
 He added that the company had "not decided yet, but it will be realized if I continue proposing."
 Namco Bandai Games announced on January 21, 2013 that the game would be officially released in North America, Europe and Australasia during summer 2013.
 The English versions of the game retain the Japanese voices, like Otomedius Excellent, though the vocals for the opening theme music were removed for legal reasons.
 Some music tracks were removed or replaced for the same reasons.
 On May 1, 2016, the game was removed from the North American and European eShops.